asherbav/asherbav.github.io/index.md

 3. ~~Misteaks~~ Mistakes were not made

 ## Quotes Section
-In the words of Forrest Gump:
+In the words of Sir Isaac Newton:

-> My mom always said life was like a box of chocolates.
-You never know what you're gonna get
+> If I have seen further than others, it is by standing upon the shoulders of giants.

 Some basic Git commands are:
 ```